openservicemesh/osm/docs/CERTIFICATES.md

   - Validity period for certificates

 CLI flags control how OSM integrates with Vault.
 The following OSM command line parameters must be configured to issue certificates with Vault:
-  - `--certmanager` - set this to `vault`
+  - `--cert-manager` - set this to `vault`
-  - `--vaultHost` - host name of the Vault server (example: `vault.contoso.com`)
+  - `--vault-host` - host name of the Vault server (example: `vault.contoso.com`)
-  - `--vaultProtocol` - protocol for Vault connection (`http` or `https`)
+  - `--vault-protocol` - protocol for Vault connection (`http` or `https`)
-  - `--vaultToken` - token to be used by OSM to connect to Vault (this is issued on the Vault server for the particular role)
+  - `--vault-token` - token to be used by OSM to connect to Vault (this is issued on the Vault server for the particular role)
-  - `--vaultRole` - role created on Vault server and dedicated to Open Service Mesh (example: `open-service-mesh`)
+  - `--vault-role` - role created on Vault server and dedicated to Open Service Mesh (example: `open-service-mesh`)
-  - `--serviceCertValidityMinutes` - number of minutes - period for which each new certificate issued for service-to-service communication will be valid
+  - `--service-cert-validity-minutes` - number of minutes - period for which each new certificate issued for service-to-service communication will be valid

 Additionally:
-  - `--caBundleSecretName` - this string is the name of the Kubernetes secret where the service mesh root certificate will be stored.
+  - `--ca-bundle-secret-name` - this string is the name of the Kubernetes secret where the service mesh root certificate will be stored.
 When using Vault (unlike Tresor) the root key will **not** be exported to this secret.

 ### Installing Hashi Vault